What Happened to Audio High Fidelity

 Lossless and Lossy compression are terms that describe whether or not all the original data can be recovered from a compressed audio file when this file is uncompressed.
 With lossless compression, every single bit of data that was originally in the file before it was compressed remains after the file is uncompressed.
 All of the information is completely restored.
 As for lossy...

 Now For My Rant

-Today in this modern age, there is this new technology called audio compression, a methodology that allows for the significant shrinking of digitized audio.
+Today in this modern age, there is this new technology called Digital Audio Compression, a methodology that allows for the significant shrinking of digitized audio.
 Many say they cannot distinguish between CD audio PCM (lossless audio), and the compression methodologies such as MP3.
 Well, I am here to tell you it is definitely noticeable…even by the untrained ear.

 For me, it is disturbing to my 57 year old ears.
 I’d probably be really sick like I was with Dolby cassettes in the 80s if I still had the hearing I had when I was 25.
 In fact, when I was 35, I heard a CD for the first time and said, “This thing will never catch on.”

 To me, a cymbal recorded on an MP3 is a 10 kHz whistle.
 I also notice that the ambiance is missing.
 Then I hooked up my PC (MP3 compression) to an oscilloscope and looked on the screen at the waveform.
 And low and behold, a Zildjain Cymbal is a whistle, a high pitched jagged-edged repeating sign wave.
 That’s when I figured out what they were doing.
 Not only are they not capturing low level background sounds, they are also repeating exact waveforms that are 95 or even 90% the same.
 That’s how they can compress a 5 minute song into 30 seconds of storage.
 This of course leads to a loss of 5 to 10 percent.
 The human ear can easily detect this.